elsampsa/cutefront/docs/qtlike.rst

                 return
             }
             this.has_ball = false // the only state variable
-            // initialize to not having a ball
+            this.setBall() // initialize to not having a ball }
-        }
         createElement() {
             this.element = document.getElementById(this.id)